wpmetabox/docsv2/docs/tutorials/import-data-meta-box-custom-fields.md

 ---
-title: Importing data into Meta Box custom fields - Complete snapshot
+title: Importing data into Meta Box custom fields - Using WP All Import
 ---

 To import data into Meta Box custom fields, first install the [Meta Box Import Add-On](https://www.wpallimport.com/import-meta-box-fields/).
 You must also create the Meta Box custom fields and attach them to the desired post type or CPT before you can import data into them.